alexcfv/ai-recruiter-assistance/ReadMe.md

 **Stage A — Embedding retrieval**

 - Query is converted to a Mistral embedding
-- ChromaDB finds the 10 nearest chunks (by cosine distance)
+- ChromaDB finds the nearest chunks (by cosine distance)
-- Chunks are grouped by source filename
+- Chunks are grouped by source filename to identify the **top-10 candidates**
 - For each file: `embedding_score = 0.7 * best_chunk_distance + 0.3 * avg_chunk_distance`
 - **Lower embedding_score = better match** (distance ~0 = identical, ~1.0 = unrelated)